 Each application allows you to browse the data, add new data, and edit or delete an existing record.
 The interaction is quite different from the legacy PubAssist, but I think you’ll pick it up quickly.
 And the interaction should be very consistent across resources, since each is based on an underlying framework.

 That framework is what has taken considerable time in development.
 For those who might care, the framework is developed in a typical LAMP stack using PHP and MariaDb.
 The framework also implements a RESTful API, so there are more services available than meets the eye.
+The framework has recently undergone a serious re-design that has streamlined the code considerably.

 Transferring Existing Data